jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 The administrator can select import and export users in batches in Organization and User - Organization Management.

 The formats of user batch export have two selections: 1 user list; 2 CSV files.
-You can select “selected objects” or “all search results” for export content.
+You can select "selected objects" or "all search results" for export content.

 User batch import provides the following three operating methods: